codio/site/source/docs/ide/code-editor/search-replace.html.markdown

 ![global search dialog](/img/docs/search-matches.png)

 ##Pattern & Wildcard Matching (Globs)
-When you are searching, you can specify a search pattern in the 'Files' field.
+When you are searching, you can specify a search pattern in the 'Where' field.

 Lets say you have the following project